 By Dax Messett

-I'm not saying to not go out and rack up your numbers doing 18 mile floats chucking bobbers and beads on fly rods, if that is your thing.
-But at the end of the day, each and every one of us intentionally, and individually chose our own method of angling for steelhead.
-Your guide doesn't, the guy who's boat you are going out in doesn't, you do.
+As an angler, the best way to help sustain the future population of wild steelhead is to simply catch less of them.
 We each get to chose how many we need to catch to be happy with the experience.
-We each get to chose if we need to lift the 6th fish of the day out of the water for another grip and grin photo.
-We get to choose if we race other anglers down river, or lock up gigantic pieces of water, throw into someone else's water, walk in below somebody, or kill a wild fish.
-We each get to choose how much we personally impact the future of steelhead by how many we need to encounter to be happy, regardless of technique.
+We each get to chose if we need to lift the fish out of the water for another grip and grin photo.
+Therefore, we each get to choose how much we personally impact the future of steelhead by how many we need to encounter to be happy, regardless of technique.
 Every time a steelhead is hooked the mortality rate increases, regardless of method.
 The good news is that the Moments not numbers mantra works for everyone.
 I could care less how you fish for them, just understand your personal impact on the resource, and above all respect it.

 So, why exclusively swing for winter steelhead?
 Most of us swing because we love wild steelhead, enjoy the process of angling, and want to protect the resource.
 For us, the journey is just as equally important and enjoyable as the destination itself.
 To quote the title of a favorite book, it’s “The Doing of The Thing” that makes it all worth it.